-Community Input Hearing—The PEC holds a public hearing at which the applicant team has an opportunity to answer the PEC’s questions.
-During the hearing, the PEC also has a chance to hear from the community and to learn about the positives and negatives for potentially opening a school like the one proposed (NMSA 22-8B-6(K)).
-The PEC will ask the applicants to respond to questions on the application during the Community Input Hearing.
-The applicant team may have the personnel with the technical expertise at the hearing (and should have experts present who were involved in completing the application kit).
-However, all applicant team members should demonstrate knowledge and understanding in all areas of the application.
+Community Input Hearing—The PEC will hold a public hearing in the community in which the school will be located.
+This provides the applicant team an opportunity to answer the PEC’s questions.
+During the hearing, the PEC also has a chance to hear from the community and to learn about the positives and negatives for potentially opening the proposed school (NMSA 22-8B-6(K)).

+PEC Letter to Applicants-The PEC will provide applicants a letter…

-CSD Analysis—The CSD utilizes information from the external peer review team consensus rating analysis, and capacity interview, along with analysis of the community input hearing to prepare materials for the PEC.
-The analysis is presented to the applicants and PEC at least two weeks prior to the August PEC meeting.
+CSD Analysis—The CSD utilizes information from the external peer review team consensus rating analysis, and capacity interview, along with analysis of the community input hearing to prepare the CSD Analysis and Recommendation for the PEC.
+The analysis will be sent to the applicants and PEC at least two weeks prior to the August PEC meeting.

 PEC Consideration—The PEC will read and evaluate all applications and make the final decision to deny, approve, or approve with conditions each application.
 The PEC reads and evaluates all applications.
 The PEC’s decision is based on, but not limited to the following: